mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 Now, let's see this in action!

-_Note: for now, we will just illustrate Config Connector and Policy Controller, not yet Config Sync, but if you read until the end, you will find that pointer to the blog article covering this GitOps story as part 2 of this one._
+_Note: for now, we will just illustrate Config Connector and Policy Controller, not yet Config Sync, but if you read until the end, you will find that pointer to my other blog article covering this GitOps story as a part 2 of this one._

 Here is what we are going to accomplish:
 - [Set up Config Controller]({{< ref "#set-up-config-controller" >}})